 - (1) The full corporate name, including city and state, of the company shall appear in prominent print on the cover page of the contract.
 Examples of prominent print include print that is in all capital letters, contrasting color, underlined or otherwise differentiated from the other type in the form. - (2) A marketing name or logo may be also used on the contract provided that the marketing name or logo does not mislead as to the identity of the company. - (3) The company's complete mailing address for the home office or the office that will administer the contract shall appear on the cover page of the contract.
 The cover page of the contract shall include a telephone number of the company and, if available, some method of Internet communication.
-The telephone number of the insurance department where the contract is delivered or issued for delivery is also required on either the cover page or the first specifications page.

-- (4) Two signatures of company officers shall appear on the cover page of the contract. - (5) The contract shall contain a right to examine provision that shall appear on the cover page of the contract or be visible without opening the contract. - (6) A form identification number shall appear at the bottom of the form in the lower left hand corner of the form.
+The telephone number of the insurance department where the contract is delivered or issued for delivery is also required on either the cover page or the first specifications page. - (4) Two signatures of company officers shall appear on the cover page of the contract. - (5) The contract shall contain a right to examine provision that shall appear on the cover page of the contract or be visible without opening the contract. - (6) A form identification number shall appear at the bottom of the form in the lower left hand corner of the form.
 The form number shall be adequate to distinguish the form from all others used by the company.
 The form number shall include a prefix of ICCxx (where xx represents the year the form was submitted for filing). - (7) The contract shall contain a brief description that shall appear in prominent print on the cover page of the contract or be visible without opening the contract.
-The brief description shall contain at least the following information: - (a) A caption of the type of annuity coverage provided; for example, single premium immediate annuity contract, modified single premium immediate annuity contract, or flexible premium immediate annuity contract; and - (b) An indication as to whether the contract is participating on nonparticipating.
+The brief description shall contain at least the following information: - (a) A caption of the type of annuity coverage provided; for example, single premium immediate variable annuity contract; and - (b) An indication as to whether the contract is participating on nonparticipating. - (8) The contract shall contain a statement to the effect that contract values and benefits based on separate account assets are not guaranteed and will decrease or increase with investment experience, and the statement shall appear in prominent print on the cover page of the contract.